-The largest grouping of Christian churches is the AlCs, and one of the most dramatic aspects of religious affiliation has been the rise of this movement.
+The largest grouping of Christian churches is the AICs, and one of the most dramatic aspects of religious affiliation has been the rise of this movement.

-Although these churches originally resulted from a number of breakaways from various mission churches (the so-called Ethiopian churches), the AlCs have developed their own dynamics and momentum and continue to flourish.
-The majority can therefore no longer be regarded as Ethiopian churches, but are Zionist or Apostolic churches.
+Although these churches originally resulted from a number of breakaways from various mission churches (the so-called 'Ethiopian' churches), the AICs have developed their own dynamics and momentum and continue to flourish.
+The majority are no longer regarded as Ethiopian churches, but rather Zionist or Apostolic churches.
 The Pentecostal movement also has its independent offshoots in this group.

 The Zion Christian Church is the largest of these churches in South Africa and the largest church overall.
-More than a million members gather twice a year at Zion City, Moria, near Polokwane (formerly Pietersburg) in Limpopo (formerly the Northern Province) at Easter and for the September festival.
+More than a million members gather twice a year at Zion City, Moria, near Polokwane in Limpopo, at Easter and for the September festival.
 Traditionally, Easter is the religious highlight of the year.
 Church members, estimated to number four million, are not obliged to make the pilgrimage, but have loyally observed the tradition for more than 80 years.